2020-02-27

 Here are some great fundraising ideas for your team to reach donors.

-When your team is thinking about a fundraising campaign, it’s always important to be donor-centered.
+When your team is thinking about a fundraising for nonprofit campaign, it’s always important to be donor-centered.
 Put yourself in the shoes of one of your donors, and think about what would be important to you.
 Empathy is always the best route when trying to connect with a donor and future advocates of your cause.

 Creativity is also decisive in your fundraising strategy.
 With so much going on in the lives of donors, it will be hard to stand out in the crowd.
 That’s why your campaign should accomplish two things: be refreshingly different and be clear about what you are asking for.